 Fig. 1.
-Distortion comparison between a conformal map and a harmonic map. (a) Original surface without texture. (b) Original surface with texture. (c) The 2D conformal map of the surface with texture. (d) The harmonic map of the surface with texture. (e) Checkerbox textured surface by conformal mapping. (f) Checkerbox textured surface by harmonic mapping.
-Because of angle-preservation, (c) and (e) have less distortions than (d) and (f), which can be clearly seen in the close-up views (g) and (h) of the chin areas in the gray boxes, respectively.
+Distortion comparison between a conformal map and a harmonic map. (a) Original surface with texture. (b) Original surface without texture. (c) The 2D conformal map of the surface with texture. (d) The harmonic map of the surface with texture. (e) Checkerbox textured surface by conformal mapping. (f) Checkerbox textured surface by harmonic mapping.
+Because of angle-preservation, (c) and (e) have less distortions than (d) and (f), which can be clearly seen in the close-up views (g) and (h) of the chin areas in the gray boxes respectively.

-In [51], Zhang and Hebert proposed harmonic maps for surface matching.
-In [49], Wang et al. use harmonic maps to track dynamic 3D surfaces.
-In [20], [19], [48], [47], conformal maps are used for face and brain surface matching.
-Moreover, Sharon and Mumford [40] use conformal maps to analyze similarities of 2D shapes.
-Least squares conformal maps are introduced by Levy et al. [29] for texture atlas generation and used by Wang et al. [46] to do 3D surface matching.
-In order to calculate harmonic maps, the surface boundary needs to be identified and a boundary mapping from 3D surfaces to the 2D domain needs to be created, which can be a difficult problem especially when part of the surface is occluded.
-However, the two other quasi-conformal maps we discuss in this paper, conformal maps and least-squares conformal maps, do not need boundary information and, so, lend themselves as a natural choice to solve this problem.
+harmonic maps, the surface boundary needs to be identified and a boundary mapping from 3D surfaces to the 2D domain needs to be created, which can be a difficult problem especially when part of the surface is occluded.
+However, the two other quasi-conformal maps we discuss in this paper, conformal maps and least squares conformal maps, do not need boundary information and so lend themselves as a natural choice to solve this problem.
 Moreover, in addition to the advantages of harmonic maps, such as sound mathematical basis and preservation of continuity of the underlying surfaces, conformal maps are also angle preserving, which leads to less distortion and robustness to noise.
 The differences between conformal maps and harmonics maps are shown in Fig. 1.